-Dr. Stephanie Welter, Chair
+Dr. Stephanie M. Welter, Chair

-The mission of the Biology Department is to help students acquire: an appreciation of and respect for all living things; knowledge about basic biological facts and theories; critical thinking and analysis skills; experience and expertise in a variety of laboratory procedures and associated instrumentation; the ability to conduct research and effectively communicate scientific ideas.
+The mission of the Department of Biology is to help students acquire: an appreciation of and respect for all living things; knowledge about basic biological facts and theories; critical thinking and analysis skills; experience and expertise in a variety of laboratory procedures and associated instrumentation; the ability to conduct research and effectively communicate scientific ideas.

-The Biology Department strives to help students become successful in meeting departmental goals by offering a range of courses, laboratory experiences, hands-on activities, and real-world opportunities to engage with biological phenomena.
+The Department of Biology strives to help students become successful in meeting departmental goals by offering a range of courses, laboratory experiences, hands-on activities, and real-world opportunities to engage with biological phenomena.